allebone/help.omni.af.mil/docs/PEX/Training.md

 Under the required SIM RAP requirement numbers, there are five possible rules that may apply to your unit.
 If a rule applies, check the box to the left of the rule and enter the value for that rule.
 If you select the TDY Proration rule, you wil enter the personnel TDY days on the RAP O&M TDY page \(described below\).
 An explanation of each rule fol ows:

 * Max number of excess RAP flights counted as SIMs for 1-month requirement.
 Enter the maximum number of excess RAP flights that can substitute for a RAP SIM, for the 1-month requirement.

-For example, a person has a one-month flight RAP requirement of 9 and a one-month SIM RAP

-requirement of 3.
+    For example, a person has a one-month flight RAP requirement of 9 and a one-month SIM RAP requirement of 3.
 The rule is checked and a value of 1 flight has been entered.
 The person has accomplished 12 RAP flights and 1 RAP SIM.
 This person would not have met their one month SIM RAP requirements since only 1 actual RAP SIM was accomplished and only 1 of the excess 3 RAP flights could be counted as a SIM.

 * Max number of excess RAP flights counted as SIMs for 3-month look back.
 Enter the maximum number of excess RAP flights that can substitute for a RAP SIM, for 3-month look back.
     For example, a person has the following flight/SIM RAP requirements: one-month flight 9, three-month flight 27, one-month SIM 3, and three-month SIM 9.
 The rule is checked and a value of 4 is entered.
 The person has 12 flights one month and 30 for 3 months.
 The person has 2 SIMs for one month and 7 SIMs for three months.
 In this case, the person did not meet one-month SIM RAP requirements, but did make the three-month requirement because two excess RAP counting flights could be substituted for the 2 RAP SIMs the person was short for three month SIM look back.

-203

-Training

 * Max number of excess RAP SIMs that can be counted as flights for 1 month look back.
 Enter the maximum number of excess RAP SIMs that can substitute for a RAP flight, for the 1-month requirement.

 * Max number of excess RAP SIMs that can be counted as flights for 3 month look back.
 Enter the maximum number of excess RAP SIMs that can substitute for a RAP flight, for 3-month look back.

 * Minimum actual SIMs required per month.
 The entered value indicates the number of actual RAP SIMs that must be accomplished in a month to retain status.
 If this rule is used in conjunction with either of the rules above or the TDY Proration rule below, it takes precedence.

-For example, the one-month rule and this rule have been selected with values of 3 and 1
+    For example, the one-month rule and this rule have been selected with values of 3 and 1 respectively.

-respectively.
 The SIM RAP 1 month requirement is 3.
 The person has 3 excess RAP flights, but no RAP SIMs.
 This person would not make RAP requirements because they didn’t get at least 1 actual RAP SIM, even though they had enough excess RAP flights to otherwise meet the requirements for 1 month.

 * TDY Proration.
 For each month: \#X O&M days TDY reduces the SIM requirement by \#X for that month.
 This rule allows you to prorate RAP SIMs for O&M days spent TDY.
 Proration can be down to 0, but the previous rule stil takes precedence, so even if you prorate to 0, if you have a requirement to have at least 1 in a month and the person does not get it, they don’t meet the RAP requirement.
-The O&M TDY days are entered for each individual on the RAP O&M

-TDY page and are entered by month.

-For example, the rule is selected and the values indicate 3 O&M TDY days reduce the SIM

-requirement by 1 for the month.
+The O&M TDY days are entered for each individual on the RAP O&M TDY page and are entered by month.
+For example, the rule is selected and the values indicate 3 O&M TDY days reduce the SIM requirement by 1 for the month.
 SIM RAP requirement for the month is 3.
-The person had 5

-days of O&M TDY.
+The person had 5 days of O&M TDY.
 The person also accomplished 1 RAP SIM.
 This person would not make their one-month requirement since the rule would credit them only 1 SIM.
-If the person had 6 O&M

-TDY days, they would have made their one-month requirement since the rule would credit 2
+If the person had 6 O&M TDY days, they would have made their one-month requirement since the rule would credit 2 RAP SIMs.

-RAP SIMs.

 * Min number of SIMs required in one month to regain Msn Rdy Status.
 This rule is based on the person being in a non-mission ready status and needs to accomplish a set number of actual RAP SIMs to regain status, in addition to the look back numbers.
 This rule takes precedence over the one and three-month rules.
     For example, the rule is selected with a value of 2 entered.
-The one-month requirement is 3

-RAP SIMs and 9 RAP flights.
+The one-month requirement is 3 RAP SIMs and 9 RAP flights.
 The person was non-mission ready.
 The one month rule is selected with a value of 2 entered.
 The person has accomplished 12 RAP flights and 1 RAP SIM.
 The person is still non-mission ready.
-Even though they met their flight RAP numbers and the first rule al ows them to meet their SIM RAP numbers, the person didn’t get the two actual RAP

-SIMs that were required to regain status.
+Even though they met their flight RAP numbers and the first rule al ows them to meet their SIM RAP numbers, the person didn’t get the two actual RAP SIMs that were required to regain status.

-* Click Save.
+!!!
+Note
+    Whenever you change these optional check boxes, click save to ensure your PEX is updated.

 Optional SIMs

 Under the optional SIM RAP requirement numbers, there are two possible rules that may apply to your unit.
 If a rule applies, check the box to the left of the rule and enter the value for that rule.
 An explanation of each rule follows:

 1. Max number of SIMs per training cycle that can be counted as RAP Flight look back.
-This could be read as “How many of the first RAP SIMs in the training cycle can count towards using 204

-the rule below - counting RAP SIMs for flights by month.”
+This could be read as “How many of the first RAP SIMs in the training cycle can count towards using the rule below - counting RAP SIMs for flights by month.”
 In other words, once the person accomplishes this many RAP SIMs, no matter when in the training cycle, subsequent RAP SIMs can no longer count towards flights.

     For example, this training cycle rule is checked with a value of 8.
 The monthly rule below is also checked with a value of RAP flight requirements are 9 flights per month and 27 flights for three-month look back.

     First Month – The person gets 9 RAP flights and 2 RAP SIMs.
 The person makes RAP with their flights alone.
 However, two RAP SIMs are added to his count of 8 maximum, even though they weren’t required to make RAP.

     Second Month - The person gets 7 RAP flights and 2 RAP SIMs.
 The person made RAP based on the combination of RAP flights and RAP SIMs.
 Whether they were used to make RAP or not, two more RAP SIMs are added to his count of 8 maximum.
 He is up to 4 of the 8.

     Third Month - The person gets 6 RAP flights and 3 RAP SIMs.
 The person did not make RAP.

     Even though they had a combination that equaled 9, because only 2 of the 3 RAP SIMs count using the rule below.
 Whether they were used to make RAP or not, three more RAP SIMs are added to his count of 8 maximum.
 He is up to 7 of the 8.

     Fourth Month - The person gets 7 RAP flights and 2 RAP SIMs.
 As soon as he did the first RAP

     SIM this month, that hits the 8 maximum.
 The person did not make RAP.
 Even though the rule below says two SIMs could be used monthly, the training cycle rule takes precedence and only 1 SIM could count.

     Subsequent Months – No more RAP SIMs could count towards the monthly requirement because the person already hit the 8 maximum.

     The worst case scenario is the person accomplishing all 8 RAP SIMs the first month of the training cycle and not using any towards RAP flights.
 Since the maximum of 8 were accomplished, no subsequent RAP SIMs in the entire training cycle could be used to count towards meeting future monthly RAP flight requirements.

 2. Max number of SIMs per month that can be counted as RAP Flight look back.
 Enter the maximum number of RAP SIMs per month that can be counted toward flight RAP.

     For example, the rule is selected with a value of 2 entered.
 Person is required 9 flights for one-month RAP requirement.
 The person accomplished 7 RAP flights and 3 RAP SIMs.
 The person would make their one-month flight RAP requirement because 2 of the SIMs would count toward the 2 flights the person was short.

-* Click Save.
+!!!
+Note
+    Whenever you change these optional check boxes, click save to ensure your PEX is updated.

 Setup Display Effective MSN Ready Status